Engineering mathematics and dynamics (OFF585)

 • To be familiar with different techniques within probabilistic analysis, including Monte Carlo simulations and transformation of variables.

-• To be able to process signals in both frequency and time domains and carry out data analysis including digital filtering and Fourier analysis.
+• To be able to process signals in both frequency and time domains and carry out data analysis.

 • To be able to establish the equations of motions for dynamic systems and solve the motions in both frequency and time domains.

-• To understand the important phenomenon in dynamic responses of simple systems, including impact loadings and resonant motions.
+• To understand the important phenomenon in dynamic responses of simple systems.

 • To be able to solve simple structural truss, beam and frame problems using the finite element procedure.